madam404/xx2/README.md

-Settings

-Hi!
-Here some our recommendations to get the best out of BLACKBOX:

-Be as clear as possible

-End the question in what language you want the answer to be, e.g: ‘connect to mongodb in python or you can just
-Go to Blackbox
-Here are some suggestion (choose one):
-Write a function that reads data from a json file
-How to delete docs from mongodb in phyton
-Connect to mongodb in nodejs
-Ask any coding question
-send
-refresh
-Blackbox AI Chat is in beta and Blackbox is not liable for the content generated.
-By using Blackbox, you acknowledge that you agree to agree to Blackbox's Terms and Privacy Policy
 ### 🚀 Cross Site Scripting ( XSS ) Vulnerability Payload List 🚀

 <img src="https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg"> <img src="https://img.shields.io/github/stars/payloadbox/xss-payload-list?style=social"> <img src="https://img.shields.io/github/forks/payloadbox/xss-payload-list?style=social"> <img src="https://img.shields.io/github/repo-size/payloadbox/xss-payload-list"> <img src="https://img.shields.io/github/license/payloadbox/xss-payload-list"> <img src="https://img.shields.io/github/issues/detail/author/payloadbox/xss-payload-list/1">